Nonconcentration of return times

-We will prove Lemma \ref{momarg} using a second moment argument, however, we require two additional preparatory lemmas about the random walk on a single copy of $G(\{h_i,n_i\})$, the base of the comb.
+for some constant $c>0$.
+We deduce that $\A_i$ occurs infinitely many times with probability $1$, completing the proof. \end{pf*}

-\begin{lemma} Let $X_t$ be a simple random walk on $G$ and let $h=h_i$.
-Then there exists positive constants $C,c$, independent of $i$, such that for any vertex $v$ satisyfing $0 \leq h(v)\leq h^4 $ we have
+We will prove Lemma~\ref{momarg} using a second moment argument; however, we require two additional preparatory lemmas about the random walk on a single copy of $G(\{h_i,n_i\})$, the tooth of the comb. \begin{lemma} Consider the simple random walk on $G$.
+There exist constants $C=C(\rho)>0$ and $c=c(\rho)>0$ such that for any $i$ and any vertex $v$ satisfying $0 \leq h(v)\leq h_i^4 $, we have

-\end{lemma} \begin{proof} For any vertex $v$ of $G$ between $0$ and $h^4$ we have that $\E_v ( \tau_0 \wedge \tau_h \wedge \tau_{h^4}) \leq Cn$.
-To see this observe that there are three cases: if $v$ is in the expander $E_{h}$ the expected hitting time of $h$ is of order $O(n)$ by the commute time identity and (\ref{reff}).
-If $h(v)>h$, then the expected hitting time at $h$ or $h^{4}$, by the commute time identity, is at most $Ch^8$, which is $o(n)$ (there are no expanders between $h$ and $h^4$ by (\ref{seqcond})).
-Similarly, if $h(v) < h$ then the expected hitting time at $0$ or $h$ is $o(n)$.
+\end{lemma} \begin{pf} For any vertex $v$ of $G$ with height between $0$ and $h^4$ we have that $\E_v ( \tau_0 \wedge\tau_h \wedge\tau_{h^4}) \leq Cn$.
+To see this observe that there are three cases: if $v$ is in the expander $E_{h}$ the expected hitting time of $h$ is $O(n)$ by the commute time identity and (\ref{reff}).
+If $h(v)>h$, then the expected time to hit either $h$ or $h^{4}$ is, by the commute time identity, at most $h^8$, which is $o(n)$ [there are no expanders between $h$ and $h^4$ by (\ref{seqcond})].
+Similarly, if $h(v) < h$, then the expected time to hit either $0$ or $h$ is $o(n)$.
 Hence for any such $v$ we have

 hence